jekasores/nanodegree_ds_udacity/exercises/exercise1_ds_process/readme.md

 ## 2) Project Motivation <a class="anchor" id="motivation"></a>

-The main goal of this project is to document the exercises made during the chapter 3 "Introduction to Data Science" from the Data Science Nanodegree Udacity with focus on "Class 1 - The Data Science Process".
+The main goal of this project is to document the exercises made during the **chapter 3 "Introduction to Data Science"** from the Data Science Nanodegree Udacity with focus on **Class 1 - The Data Science Process**.
 The main topics taught in this lesson are:
 * CRISP-DM process
 * Business and Data Understanding
 * Gathering & wrangling data